 Decision maker: someone who can take the necessary steps to move things forward.
-They are either representatives of a group of people (i.e. can take decision in their name) or can facilitate the decision-making process, and can communicate that decision to the team.
+They are either representatives of a group of people (i.e. can take decisions in their name) or can facilitate the decision-making process and can communicate that decision to the team.
 Typical role: product manager.

 How to keep them engaged?

 - Note: some stakeholders can become a burden

 For the stakeholders, your project might not be their main focus but just a side activity among (many) others.
 Further complicating: they might be spread across different organizations beyond your direct supervision and influence.